-Only students of this school and their dates will be admitted to any dances at this school.

-No dance or school-sanctioned activity related to the dance will extend beyond 11:00 p.m.
+- Only students of SHS and their dates will be admitted to any dances at SHS. - No dance or school-sanctioned activity related to the dance will extend beyond 11:00 p.m.

-No alcoholic beverage or illegal drugs, or person who has partaken of alcohol or drugs, will be permitted on the school grounds at the time of the dance.

-Once a student has entered the dance, he or she must remain in the building for the duration of the dance unless leaving the dance for the evening.

-Student conduct at dances will be in keeping with the standard behavior expected from students.

-Students inviting guests who do not attend SHS must complete forms seeking administrative approval.

-All guests must be in high school or may not be over age 20.
+- No alcoholic beverage or illegal drugs, or person who has partaken of alcohol or drugs, will be permitted on the school grounds at the time of the dance. - Once a student has entered the dance, he or she must remain in the building for the duration of the dance unless leaving the dance for the evening. - Student conduct at dances will be in keeping with the standard behavior expected from students. - Students inviting guests who do not attend SHS must complete forms seeking administrative approval. - All guests must be in high school and may not be over age 20.

-Diploma Types for Graduation
+DIPLOMA TYPES FOR GRADUATION